YanWittmann/menter-lang-docs/doc/guide/md/basics/for.md

 ### String

-Strings simply iterate over all their characters, in order of appearance.
+Strings iterate over all their characters, in order of appearance.

 ```result=null
 "Hello".forEach(print)